Antenatal Betamethasone for Women at Risk for Late Preterm Delivery (ALPS Trial)

 Endpoint

-Neonatal respiratory distress syndrome and mortality
+Incidence of respiratory distress syndrome (RDS) and neonatal mortality

-ACTORDS Trial
+ASTECS Trial

 Tested